 Just one chesed

-Just One Chesed is a global movement of giving, whose mission is to create kindness ambassadors around the world.
+Just One Chesed is a global movement of giving with a mission to create kindness ambassadors around the world.
 Through their social platform, school programming, and software Just One Chesed strives to instill the love of chesed worldwide.

 Just one life

-We work to provide a support system set up to empower, each and every client, by providing them with a multitude of diverse, yet complementary services while working to help them learn skills to overcome what often seem to be insurmountable and overwhelming challenges.
+For over 30 years, Just One Life has supported and empowered women and families in crisis during pregnancy, providing them with a multitude of diverse, yet complementary services while helping them learn skills to overcome what often seem to be insurmountable and overwhelming challenges.

 For 70 years, Keren Hashviis has been providing farmers with the educational and financial assistance needed to commit to the sacred mitzvah of shemitah.
 Keren Hashviis is supporting 3,500 farmers on 51% of the privately owned farms in Israel.
 But even with the organization’s massive fundraising goals, the Keren Hashviis stipends only cover 45% of the farmer’s expenses.
 This is money that goes toward paying the lease on the farmer’s land, the lease of farm equipment, the mortgage he may have on his home, and some household expenses.

 With additional funding, Keren Hashviis will be able to give farmers more money to make keeping shemitah less difficult.